 Note: If a variable is initialized more than once in a program, the order of initialization is not guaranteed.
 The compiler cannot enforce and does not adhere to an order for initialization when multiple initializations appear in source code.
 The load order can also affect the value of a variable that is initialized multiple times, which means that the final value can vary from loader to loader.
-Such code does not necessarily port from platform to platform.
+Such code does not necessarily port from platform to platform, for example from UNICOS to IRIX.